How Did Ironclads Impact The Civil War

 Lasting Legacy:

 The ironclads of the American Civil War revolutionized naval warfare.
-They rendered wooden warships obsolete and ushered in the age of the modern steel warship.
+Practically speaking, they rendered wooden warships obsolete and ushered in the age of the modern steel warship.
 The technological innovations developed during the Civil War, such as rotating turrets, rifled guns, and improved armor plating, became standard features of warships around the world.

 The impact of ironclads extended beyond naval technology.
 They also influenced naval strategy and tactics.
 The era of broadsides and close-quarters combat gave way to a new era of long-range gunnery and armored protection.
 Navies became increasingly reliant on technology and engineering, requiring skilled personnel to operate and maintain these complex machines.